-This webinar provides viewers with a general overview of the issues surrounding suicide.
+This webinar provides a general overview of the issues surrounding suicide.
 Topics related to myths, risk factors, protective factors, and warning signs will be explored.
-The final portion of the webinar will walk participants through a suicide assessment and intervention process with the goal of assisting participants to better identify and assist those at risk of suicide.
+The final portion of the webinar will walk participants through a suicide assessment and intervention process with the goal of assisting viewers to better identify and assist those at risk of suicide.

-- List helpful statements and questions for responding to a person expressing suicidal thoughts.
+List statements and questions for responding to a person expressing suicidal thoughts